arjunkarpur/Time-Based-Task-List/README.md

 Possible additions/features to app (...?):
 - Priority of tasks (tasks with higher priority are presented to user first)

 *NOTE: This projects references 'appcompact_v7' as a library.
-Make sure you have you have appcompact v7 set as a library and in the same directory as your project, as it won't compile without it.
+Make sure you have appcompact v7 set as a library and in the same directory as your project, as it won't compile without it.